 - In Nancy Drew "The Final Scene", Nancy's friend is kidnapped and she knows the friend is being kept hostage in the building she's staying in, but the police don't believe her.
 She sees her friend tied up in a hidden room through a peephole, but by the time she gets there her friend is gone.
 There are still pizza boxes and her friends' shoe in the room and so she calls the police.
 However, she is later told that the police didn't find any of the things she found.

-- In the first chapter of Higurashi no Naku Koro ni, Keiichi stayed home from school because he was starting to get suspicious of some classmates.
+- In the first chapter of Higurashi: When They Cry, Keiichi stayed home from school because he was starting to get suspicious of some classmates.
 Two of the girls from his school showed up that night to bring him some food and tell him they hoped he was feeling better.
 While eating the food, he choked on a sewing needle baked into a pastry.
 After having a talk with the police, the half-eaten snack containing the needle was nowhere to be found.
 Its unexplained disappearance would be creepier if it weren't the sort of thing his parents could've reasonably thrown out with the garbage.
-The hypodermic syringe is another, slightly creepier case in this arc, although at that point, of course, no-one was left to actually say It Was Here, I Swear.
-This trope is arguably subverted in both cases since the sewing needle and hypodermic syringe actually were paranoid delusions.
+The hypodermic syringe is another, slightly creepier case in this arc, although at that point, of course, no-one was left to actually claim it as evidence.
+Eventually, it turns out the sewing needle and hypodermic syringe actually were paranoid delusions.

 - The Simpsons

-- Parodied in an episode of "Grift of the Magi", where Homer displays an unusual level of trope awareness:
+- Parodied in the episode "Grift of the Magi", after Lisa fails to show the authorities a surveillance room hidden in a closet, and Homer displays an unusual level of trope awareness:

 Homer: Uh, is this going to be like one of those horror movies where we open the door and everything's normal and we think you're crazy, but then there really is a killer robot and the next morning you find me impaled on the weather vane?
 Is that what this is, Lisa?

-- Subverted in another episode, along with The Little Shop That Wasn't There Yesterday.
+- Subverted in "Treehouse of Horror II", along with The Little Shop That Wasn't There Yesterday.
 When the family asks Homer where he got a cursed monkey paw, he says "I got it from that stall that was right over... there..?", realizing he's pointing to a empty alleyway on the last syllable.
 Then, the camera pans, showing the stall, and Homer continues "Oh wait, there it is."

 - Taz-Mania: Taz's attempts to convince Bushwacker Bob that someone is trying to murder them in "A Midsummer Night's Scream".